lithrion/lithrion.github.io/_class-projects/Final-Project.md

 ![flag3](/images/class-projects/final/flag3.png)

-as a png image, which was view in a web browser `192.168.1.115/wordpress/wp-content/uploads/2018/11/flag3.png`
+as a png image, which was viewed in a web browser.
+`192.168.1.115/wordpress/wp-content/uploads/2018/11/flag3.png`

-Which was the final flag of the activity.
+This was the final flag of the activity.

 #### Summary
 ##### Target 1